-- Things we learn from over At Home observing, experiencing. - Things no one teaches us directly. - Things we just 'pick up' from other At assume are true. - For hearing children, it is a way to learn Social Skills.
+- Things we learn from overhearing, observing, experiencing. - Things no one teaches us directly. - Things we just 'pick up' from others and assume are true. - For hearing children, it is a way to learn Social Skills.

 Another reason why SOCIALIZATION is such a "HEARING" challenge?

-Children with hearing loss may miss the tone of the message.
+Children with hearing loss

+may miss the tone of the message.